justincampbell/talks/make-up-your-own-hello-world.md

 ^
 Most projects I work on are on the internet.
 They're either a web site, or an API for some client.
-And behind those websites and APIs, there are other services being used over HTTP.
+And behind those websites and public APIs, there are other services being used over HTTP.
 So I think HTTP support is important to me when evaluating a language.